We're giving education a local angle.

 - Career day visits

-The Boston Globe Foundation's News in Education program provides Globe content, classroom lessons, educational materials, and programs to teachers and students in classrooms across the Commonwealth through the generosity of contributors, private donors and corporate sponsors.
+The Boston Globe Foundation's News in Education program provides Globe content, classroom lessons, educational materials, and programs to teachers and students in classrooms across the Commonwealth.
 News in Education is a program of The Boston Globe Foundation, Inc., a non-profit organization under Section 501(c)(3) of the Internal Revenue Code.

 Tap the wealth of information in your newspaper as a teaching tool: